-Humanities & Social Sciences Division 119 Newkirk Street • (201) 360-4650 www.hccc.edu/hss
+Social Sciences Division 119 Newkirk Street • (201) 360-4650 www.hccc.edu/ss

-The Liberal Arts Degree in Special Education is a transfer-oriented degree for students interested in preparing for a professional teaching career in public or private schools and specializing in the education of children with special needs.
-After earning this degree and satisfying all entrance requirements, students are prepared to transfer to a four-year college or university to earn a Bachelor's Degree and certification in teaching children with disabilities.
+The Liberal Arts Degree in Special Education is a transfer-oriented degree for students interested in preparing for a professional teaching or paraprofessional career in public or private schools and specializing in the education of exceptional children.
+Upon completion of study, students are eligible to seek employment as a Teacher's Assistant or Paraprofessional in New Jersey.